cegrif01/geocoding/Blog.md

 }
 ```

 Since we don't have a need for persistence, we don't have "entities".
-These domain models don't have an id so their equality is purely determined on their properties.
+These domain models don't have an id so their equality is purely determined based on their properties.
 That makes these domain models value objects.
 Let's create them so we can make sense of how to use these structs we just created.

-Address.php
+**Address.php**

 ```
 <?php